Car Timeline

 XP2 was the second of five prototype McLaren F1s, McLaren sacrificed XP2 as a crash test mule to gain safety approval.

-The bright blue XP2 was delivered to the Motor Industry Research Association in Warwickshire during the second week of December 1993.
+The bright blue XP2 was delivered to the Motor Industry Research Association in Warwickshire on November 22, 1993.

 Upon arrival, XP2 was subjected to the mandatory 30mph crash test which it passed with ease.